 Shravan or Saawan is the holiest month in the Hindu Calendar.
 Many Hindus fast for the whole of the Shravan Maas or month.
 Different Hindu Communities begin the fast on different dates.
 Some begin the fast immediately after Guru Purnima and some later on in the month.
 This holy month then culminates with Raksha Bandhan, a festival where the sisters tie a rakhi or thread on the wrists of their brothers.
 Some people fast the whole month i.e. every day for the whole month and some fast every Monday of this holy month and are called the Shravan Somvar Vrat.

 Different communities fast in different ways.
-Some consume only fruits and dairy products… no salt, no grains or vegetables.
+Some consume only fruits and dairy products, no salt, no grains or vegetables.
 Some observe the fast by consuming only certain types of vegetables like root vegetables, but no onion and garlic.
-They do not consume grains but only tapioca pearls (sabudana), samo, amaranth, water chestnut, quinoa, buckwheat etc. Ans some observe the fast by taking only one regular meal.
+They do not consume grains but only tapioca pearls (sabudana), samo(barnyard millet), amaranth, water chestnut, quinoa, buckwheat etc. And some observe the fast by taking only one regular meal.
 Devotees are encouraged to visit the temples and offer flowers, bilipatra and panchamrut to the Shiv Ling.
 They also have to chant the Mrityunjay Mantra.

 However one is encouraged to chant this mantra not only during the month of Shravan but everyday.
 It basically means: